 Neck and back pain affects most people at some point in their lives, with spinal nerve compression being a leading cause of that pain.
 Nerve compression is often a result of the natural aging process, and there are treatments available to relieve the pain and discomfort that this condition causes.

-The spine is composed of many bones called vertebrae, which are separated by tough pads (called intervertebral discs) intended to reduce shock and friction.
-When these discs degenerate due to age or injury, they can rupture, allowing the gelatinous material within to seep into the spaces between vertebrae.
-Compression of the spinal nerve roots can result if this material pushes against the nerves exiting the spinal column.
-This can lead to symptoms such as pain, tingling, numbness, and loss of mobility.
+The spine is composed of many bones called vertebrae, which are separated by spinal discs that reduce shock and friction.
+If these discs degenerate due to age or traumatic injury, they may rupture, allowing the gel-like center of the disc to seep into the spaces between vertebrae.
+This condition is also known as a herniated disc.

-Our minimally invasive procedures can address your spine condition without the added risks and inconvenience of traditional open back surgery.
-If your physician’s treatment plan has not had the success you’ve longed for, and you’re considering back surgery, contact Laser Spine Institute to discuss how we can help and to arrange a free review of your most recent CT scan or MRI.
+Our minimally invasive decompression and stabilization procedures can address your spine condition without the added risks and lengthy recovery period associated with traditional open back surgery.
+If your physician’s treatment plan has not had the success you’ve longed for and you’re considering back surgery, reach out to Laser Spine Institute for a free MRI review* to determine if you are a candidate for our minimally invasive spine surgery.